oelcode/50FE-Stock-Ping/README.md

 A Python script to monitor 50 Series Founders Edition graphics card stock, allowing you to immediately open a browser window to the product page and/or send notifications through multiple channels when stock changes are detected.

-The script supports checking of all currently known 50 series Founders Edition, customizable check intervals (10 secs default), and notifications via sound, browser opening, Telegram messages, NTFY, Home Assistant, and Discord.
+The script supports checking of all currently known 50 series Founders Edition, customizable check intervals (10 secs default), and notifications via sound, auto browser opening, Discord, Home Assistant, NTFY, and Telegram.

 ## Supported Locales
 | Country         | Locale  | Currency | Notes |